What is a Cataract?

 Cataract surgery is typically undertaken when visual impairment interferes with the daily life of the patient.
 It is usually performed under a local anaesthetic, together with a mild sedative, and the patient is able to go home shortly after surgery.

-The Ophthalmologists at Sunshine Eye Clinic are highly experienced in cataract surgery, using the latest surgical techniques.
-They ensure each patient receives the most appropriate lens implant, taking into account their lifestyle and the characteristics of their eye.
+The Ophthalmologist Dr Daniel Black is highly experienced in cataract surgery, using the latest surgical techniques.
+At Sunshine Eye Clinic we ensure each patient receives the most appropriate lens implant, taking into account their lifestyle and the characteristics of their eye.

 For more information visit: